Helping teachers inspire compassion for animals, people & the environment

 Ask your students:

 • Why did Tulip bond with Rex so quickly?
-They both liked to ‘dance’
+They both liked to ‘dance.’

 • What are some of the similarities and differences that you have with your friends?

 • Do you think the family made the right decision by taking Rex home?
-The family decided on a whim that Rex can join their family.
+The family decided on a whim that Rex could join their family.
 This could give students a false narrative that adding a pet to the family can be decided on a whim.
 Adding a pet to the family is a big responsibility, and one that should be thought through to ensure that the pet’s needs can be met for the entirety of their life.

 • What advice would you give the family before they made the decision to keep Rex?
 Try and find Rex’s owners by checking for identification, call animal control/shelters, take Rex to a veterinarian, etc.